Many people planning a holiday in Sri Lanka are asking me this question: is it safe to travel to Sri Lanka now 🤔

 ⭐ Bring all medicines you need for your stay. ☀️Also bring quality sun screen (as it is hard to find here at the moment) .

-The situation in Sri Lanka right now:
+The situation in Sri Lanka in 2022:

 One reason for this economic crises however is political mismanagement over decades.
 And this is what brings the people out on the street protesting.
 The politicians are accused of being corrupt, caring more of putting 💵 in their own pockets than their country.

-Aljazeera explains it better than me here👇
+Aljazeera explained it better than me here👇

 Peaceful demonstration opposite Hikkaduwa bus stand, April 4, 2022.